rlauer6/makala/README.md

 ### `{lambda-name}.yaml`

-This file is used to configure the serverless environment for your Lambda.
+You create his file to configure your Lambda.

 ```
 description: description of your lambda
+profile: optional-aws-profile
 env:
   KEY_NAME: value
 handler: handler_entry_point